efarish/portfolio/fundamentals/multi_gpu/README.md

 The dataset came from: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud.

+Two trainings were done using AWS SageMaker:

+- ml.p3.2xlarge with 1 v100 GPUs with 16 gigs of memory
-The training was done using AWS SageMaker on a ml.p3.8xlarge with 4 v100 GPUs with 16 gigs of memory.
+- ml.p3.8xlarge with 4 v100 GPUs with 64 gigs of memory

 Files: